 Our classic loaded baked potato is crispy on the outside, light and fluffy on the inside, and filled with sour cream, bacon, chives and melty cheese.
-It’s the perfect quick and easy side dish that easily shines on its own!
+These spuds are a quick and easy side dish that pairs perfectly with steak, chicken or ribs!

 There is so much to love about this loaded baked potato recipe.
 A salty crispy skin on the outside, soft and fluffy potato on the inside, then topped with sour cream, bacon, chives, and gooey cheese that melts from the heat of the potato.
 It’s a fully loaded baked potato, both in toppings and flavor!